Protect Yourself From Hereditary Conditions

 Stress is a massive factor in sustained inflammation in the body and brain.
 Some stress is out of our control, and what we do in response can cause damage.
 We can do a lot to reduce the effects of stress and how we deal with stress.
 Stress relief practices done regularly are essential for good health.
 Check the Lifestyle Guide, Members.

 How we think can contribute to chronic inflammation.
 You can incorporate thoughts that can reduce inflammation.

 Blood-brain Barrier Damage

 An unhealthy diet, lifestyle, and toxins we are exposed to cause chronic inflammation.
 It is this that damages the blood-brain barrier (BBB).
 This is how toxins from our blood get into the brain.

 We can encourage the development of our hereditary diseases by living an inflamed lifestyle.
-We can reduce our genetic expression by living an anti-inflammatory lifestyle, controlling (as much as possible) what we expose ourselves to, and limiting the risk of hereditary disease.
+If you want to prevent Alzheimer’s Disease and any genetic disease, you can reduce our genetic expression by living an anti-inflammatory lifestyle.
+This will be controlling (as much as possible) what we expose ourselves to, and limiting the risk of hereditary disease.

 Reduce Brain Inflammation

 An anti-inflammatory diet and lifestyle will reduce inflammation in the body and brain.
 Absorption is maximized once chronic inflammation is reduced, and your brain benefits from the nutrient-rich diet.
 This nutrient-rich, varied, and delicious diet is paramount for gut-brain axis health and is rich in vitamins that optimize brain function.
 Gut health and brain health are explained more in the post:

 How Long Does Protection Against Alzheimer’s Take?